 The work included assessing all the entries on the existing list and accepting nominations from members of the public for new entries.

 Anyone can ask for a building to be listed.

 If you want to make a building statutory listed, you will need to fill out an online application form from the Historic England website.
 There is guidance available with the form to help you to complete it.

 The local list is revisited on a regular basis and details will appear on this page when it is next due for review.

-For details of how to make a listed building consent application or for general planning advice please contact us.
+- details of how to make a listed building consent application

 For more information on listing, or to request that a building be listed, visit: